Greece Moments Greece Moments

 #6 Restaurants near the Seven Springs

-In addition to the tavern of the same name, which is very lively at peak times and the outdoor seats are quickly sold out, there are other places to stop for refreshments barely 15 minutes from the Seven Springs.
+In addition to the tavern of the same name, which gets very lively at peak times and fills up quickly, there are other good places to stop for a meal within 15 minutes of the Seven Springs.
 Here are all our recommendations:

-Epta Piges Tavern (Epta Piges): Forest inn family-owned since 1945.
+Epta Piges Tavern (Epta Piges): A family-run forest inn since 1945.
 In season, orders are placed at the counter.
-Simple cuisine with changing daily specials.
-Positive is the cozy atmosphere and the direct location at the springs.
-Unfortunately, animal welfare is not very important here, during our visit parrots were kept in cages and in the shop next door there was even a live python “exhibited”.
+The menu is simple with changing daily specials.
+The cosy atmosphere and the direct location beside the springs are a real plus.
+One downside worth noting: animal welfare does not appear to be a priority here.
+During our visit, parrots were kept in cages and the shop next door even had a live python on display.

 Epta Piges Taverne Rhodos